 5.4 You should note that anyone disclosing confidential information outside the Council that is not covered by the Public Interest Disclosure Act could be subject to disciplinary action for a potential breach of the Data Protection Act 1998.

-6. What protection are you entitled to when raising a complaint?
+6. Protection are you entitled to when raising a complaint

 6.1 The Council recognises that the decision to report a concern can be a difficult one to make.
 Because of this, the Council wants to be supportive and will not tolerate any harassment, bullying or victimisation.
 It will take appropriate action to protect you if you raise a concern.